You are currently viewing Chumphu Ney, where the Floating Statue of Dorji Phagmo defies gravity

 Why is Chumphu Nye important?

-Chumphu Nye is an important pilgrimage site due to its historical connections with Guru Rinpoche, its status as the second Tsari, the mysterious floating statue of Dorji Phagmo, and the many sacred relics.
+Chumphu Nye is an important pilgrimage site due to its historical connections with Guru Rinpoche, its status as the second Tsari, the presence of a floating statue of Dorji Phagmo, and the many sacred relics.

 What is the floating statue in Bhutan?

-The floating statue in Bhutan is that of Dorji Phagmo, also known as Vajravarahi, located in the Chumphu Nye monastery in the Paro district.
-This statue is believed to be an incarnation of Dolma (Tara), the divine consort of Chenrezig (Buddha of Compassion).
-It is known for defying gravity and is said to have been discovered at the lake above the monastery, originally smaller but miraculously grown to its present size.
+The floating statue in Bhutan is a statue of Dorji Phagmo in the Chumphu Nye Monastery in the Paro.
+This statue is believed to be an incarnation of Dolma (Tara), the divine consort of Chenrezig.
+The statue of Dorji Phagmo is known for defying gravity and is said to have been discovered at the lake above the monastery.

 What do people do to preserve the Chumphu nye?

 To preserve Chumphu Nye, the site is well-maintained and conserved by the local authorities and the community.
-Visitors are expected to respect the sacred sites and relics, including the floating statue of Dorji Phagmo, by not touching or disturbing them.
-This helps maintain the spiritual significance and the integrity of the site.
+Visitors have to respect the sacred sites and relics, including the floating statue of Dorji Phagmo, by not touching or disturbing them to maintain the spiritual significance and integrity of the site.

 Did you like this post?
 If so, please subscribe to our latest updates for more!